tundelakins/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This program prints _putchar followed by a newline
+This function prints english alphabets followed by a newline